A line-throwing apparatus (LTA) is a self-contained device that shoots a rocket projectile to a considerable distance while attached to a line.

 This device is robust, very handy, and straightforward to use without the need for extra steps when setting up.

-When expired, the only part that you have to replace is the rocket.
-The line, container, and trigger can stay as it is.
+When it expires, the only part that you have to replace is the rocket.
+The line, container, and trigger can stay as they are.

 Before firing, it is very important to consider the strength and direction of the wind.
 Doing so helps adjust your aim and the direction of the projectile.

 A good angle to consider when firing is 20 to 30 degrees above the horizon.

 For Rocket-type line-throwing apparatus, the steps are similar but the position of the device when firing differs.

 Since it doesn’t look like a gun but a cylindrical cartridge, leaning it against the shoulder is not proper.